 Since scientists identified the human immunodeficiency virus (HIV) as the cause of acquired immunodeficiency syndrome (AIDS) in 1983, it has spread relentlessly, causing one of the most devastating pandemics ever recorded in human history.
 More than 40 million people have died due to AIDS-related causes since the pandemic began and millions more are newly infected with the virus each year.
 However, concerted global efforts to battle the pandemic are making a significant difference.
-More than 12.9 million people living with HIV now have access to life-saving antiretroviral treatment.
+Fifteen million people living with HIV now have access to life-saving antiretroviral treatment.
 The annual count of AIDS-related deaths has declined since it peaked in the mid 2000s, and the number of new HIV infections each year has declined since its peak in 1997.

 Still, AIDS remains among the top 10 leading causes of death, according to the World Health Organization.
 Every day, more than 5,600 people worldwide become newly infected with HIV, and 3 of 5 HIV-positive people are still not accessing antiretroviral treatment.
 The most vulnerable and impoverished people in the world continue to bear the heaviest burden of this merciless disease: sub-Saharan Africa accounted for two-thirds of new HIV infections in 2014.